Introduction: Responding To Airbnb Guest ReviewsWhy You Should Respond To Airbnb Guest Reviews + How Click To Tweet

 1. Shows host engagement to future potential guests (FPGs)

-2. Allows host to highlight one or two positive aspects of a lengthy review (think Cliff Notes)
+2. Allows the host to highlight one positive aspect of a lengthy review

 3. Allows hosts to respond to a negative review without calling attention to it

 It surprises me how few hosts actively respond to their Airbnb guest reviews.
 The above three reasons are why I recommend all my hosts respond to reviews.
 But, there is a bit of science to it.
 I’ve told you why.
 Now, let me explain how.

 Most Airbnb hosts don't respond to their guest reviews.
 Don't be one of them!
 Click To Tweet

 First, you don’t need to respond to every review.
-But, you should respond to two-of-three.
-As many reviewers will leave short text, you can use the following generic responses:
+But, you should respond to about half.
+As many reviewers will leave short text, you can use the following generic responses for these Airbnb reviews:

 Responding to reviews shows FPGs that you’re an engaged host who reads and cares about their reviews.
 This bodes well for you.
 It’s just another small thing that sets you apart from your competition.

-Second, we know that guests don’t read, right?
+Second, we know that Airbnb guests don’t read, right?
 Right.
 But, some guests like to leave lengthy reviews.
-In this case, cherry pick one or two aspects of the review to highlight in your response.
+In this case, cherry-pick one aspect of the review to highlight in your response.

 Did they mention that really nice view or how central your location is?
 This is your opportunity to review yourself based on a guest review.

 The FPG is more likely to read your response and synopsis than the entire review.
 It’s like the P.S. section on emails.
 This is really powerful when the review starts positive and then lists a few negatives.

 The FPG will likely scan the first line for negative words, not find any and go down to read your succinct response, therefore, missing the slight negative altogether!